 On the other hand, various studies have found that groups of people exposed to high levels of aluminum do not have an increased risk.
 Moreover, aluminum in cooking utensils does not get into food, and the aluminum that does occur naturally in some foods, such as potatoes, is not absorbed well by the body.
 On the whole, scientists can say only that it is still uncertain whether exposure to aluminum plays a role in Alzheimer's disease.

 Zinc has been implicated in Alzheimer's disease in two ways.
 Some reports suggest that too little zinc is a problem.
-Others that too much zinc is at fault.
+Others suggest that too much zinc is at fault.
 Too little zinc was suggested by autopsies that found low levels of zinc in the brains of Alzheimer's disease patients, especially in a certain region.

 On the other hand, a recent study suggests that too much zinc might be the problem.
 In this laboratory experiment, zinc caused beta amyloid from cerebrospinal fluid -- the fluid that bathes the brain -- to form clumps similar to the plaques of Alzheimer's disease.
 Current experiments with zinc are pursuing this lead in laboratory tests that more closely mimic conditions in the brain.